cloudfoundry/cf-k8s-networking-scaling/readme.md

 ## Running

-0. Download a version of istio and make any modifications you'd like to the helm charts
+0. Download a version of istio and put it somewhere you'll have access to while running the experiment.
+You should not need to modify it.
-0. Set up vars.sh with your desired experiment design, make sure to point it at your istio folder
+0. Set up `vars.sh` with your desired experiment design, make sure to point it at your istio folder
+0. Set up `values.yaml` with your preferred overrides.
 0. Execute `./run.sh $name $num`
    * $name is the name of your experiment
    * $num is the number of times to run the test